 The Company's ABS warehouse facility has a borrowing capacity of \$1,125.0 million that is available on a revolving basis, paying interest at term Secured Overnight Financing Rate ("SOFR") plus 1.60%.
-On January 22, 2024, the Company amended its ABS warehouse facility to extend the conversion date from April 27, 2025 to January 22, 2027.
-After the revolving period, borrowings will convert to term notes with a final maturity date of January 22, 2031 and pay interest at compound SOFR plus 2.60%.
-Additionally, the interest rate benchmark was amended from term SOFR to daily compounded SOFR.
+In the first quarter of 2024, the Company amended its ABS warehouse facility to extend the conversion date from April 27, 2025 to January 22, 2027.
+After the revolving period, borrowings will convert to term notes with a final maturity date of January 22, 2031 and pay interest at daily compound SOFR plus 2.60%.
+The interest rate benchmark was amended from term SOFR to daily compounded SOFR.
 The margin over the benchmark rate was unchanged as a result of the amendment.